pablodecm/phd_thesis/src/103_chapter_3.md

 or $\boldsymbol{z}_\textrm{PDF}$, as done in [Equation @eq:pileup_fact] and [Equation @eq:pdf_factorisation] respectively.
-The case when the difference between distributions is contained in a subset of the parton-level latent variables is of special relevance, because the event weight for a given event $w(\boldsymbol{z}_s)$ can be expressed as the ratio:
+The case when the difference between distributions is contained in a subset of the parton-level latent variables is one of special relevance, because the event weight for a given event $w(\boldsymbol{z}_s)$ can be expressed as the ratio:
 $$
 w(\boldsymbol{z}_s) = \frac{p_R ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}_R)}{p_Q ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}_Q)}
 $$ {#eq:gen_level_reweighting}
-which is referred as *generator-level re-weighting*, and in some cases it can even be done analytically.
+which is referred as *generator-level re-weighting*, a procedure that in some cases can even be done analytically.
 The concept of *re-weighting* will be useful to model different parameter points in [Chapter @sec:higgs_pair] with single set of simulated observations as well as to understand how the effect of varying parameters can be modelled via differentiable